Effect heterogeneity and variable selection for standardizing causal effects to a target population: Background

 \section{Background}

-The participants in randomized trials are often not representative of the populations in which the results will be used to inform clinical decisions.
-Several different statistical methods have been proposed to standardize experimental results over some set of baseline covariates, in order to account for differences between the study population and the target population.
-However, less attention has been given to how an investigator should reason about which covariates need to be standardized for.
-This choice of variables is important not only for the standardization procedure itself, but also for determining which personal characteristics must be considered when quantifying how representative the trials are.
-In this paper, we discuss different strategies for selecting such covariates, and show that these strategies are associated with different approaches to operationalizing effect homogeneity.
+The participants in randomized trials and other studies used for causal inference are often not representative of the populations seen by clinical decision-makers \cite{weiss_generalizing_2019-1}.
+Several statistical methods have been proposed to standardize estimates of a causal effect to the distribution of baseline covariates in a clinically relevant target population, in order to account for differences between populations.
+However, less attention has been given to how an investigator should reason about which covariates need to be standardized over.
+The choice of variables is important not only for the standardization procedure, but also for determining which personal characteristics of the participants must be considered when reasoning qualitatively about how representative a study is, relative to the intended target population.
+In this paper, we discuss different ways to select such covariates, and show that this problem is closely related to how one chooses to operationalize effect homogeneity between populations.